 - Under Custom fields, select New field, and provide the details for your custom field.
 The custom field name is case sensitive.

-You assign a value to your custom field when you make a payment request, providing the riskdata.[customFieldName] in the additionalData
+You assign a value to the custom field when you make payment requests.
+Submit the custom field name and the value in the additionalData

-To see which Adyen-provided risk fields you can use:
+To see which Adyen-provided risk fields are available:

 - Log in to your Customer Area and stay in your company account.

-- Browse the Adyen provided field or fields that you can use.
-Possible categories:
+- Browse or search for fields that you can use.
+The fields are divided in different categories:

 - ShopperDNA fields